Our role and customers

 Shippers buy gas from producers.
 They may also store gas with a storage operator to help it manage the balance between its supplies and consumer demand.

-National Grid owns and operates the national high-pressure network connecting Gas Transporters (distribution networks), Shippers and connection customers.
+National Gas Transmission owns and operates the national high-pressure network connecting Gas Transporters (distribution networks), Shippers and connection customers.

 Gas Transporters and IGTs

 Distribution networks own and operate the local network of pipes that transport the gas from National Gas’ National Transmission System (NTS) to homes and businesses.
 Independent Gas Transporters (IGTs) build, own and operate local networks, connecting new business and consumer properties to the NTS via distribution networks.

 Suppliers buy gas from Shippers and sell it to consumers.
 Consumers pay suppliers for the gas they use.

 Our customers within the energy industry also include Meter Asset Managers (MAMs), Meter Asset Providers (MAPs), industrial and commercial (major energy users), housing associations, meter reading agencies and automatic systems providers.

 The gas network

 Find out how gas is delivered to homes and businesses via a nationwide network of high-pressure pipes.